 The brain regions implicated in random right finger movement were delineated using the localizer scan, with a cluster-forming p < 10-5 and a cluster size greater than 100 voxels.
 A total of seven localizer ROIs were identified.
 The locations and peak coordinates of the ROIs are listed in Table X.

-Figure X. Decoding accuracy in the localizer ROIs
+Figure X. Classification accuracy in the localizer ROIs